tropiano4/tropiano-srg/README.md

 * "evolve_hamiltonian.py" - This code SRG or Magnus evolves a specified Hamiltonian using scripts from the SRG_codes or Magnus_codes folder.

+* "phase_shifts.py" - Calculates phase shifts given an NN potential.
+Needs to be updated.

 * "scratchwork.py" - Script used for testing purposes.